ayanmali/TMU-Security-Scraper/README.md

     - Format the analysis better (ex. charts and graphs) ⭕
         - identify areas with high concentrations of incidents/high risk areas
     - Use streets.py for adjusting formatting of location (one hot encoding?) ✅
+    - ~~ Right now there are a very high number of clusters that aren't very useful for analysis -- should clustering be performed on one set of features at a time?
+Ex. one model only clusters by type, another clusters only by date/time features, another clusters only by location features, etc ~~

 - Incident Type Prediction (Classifier Model) ⭕
     - Predict incident type given location, description, time of year, day of week